Medicine & Public Health (MD/MPH)

 - MS 220 – MS 226 Disease and Therapy

-A student may resign from the MD/MPH dual degree program by submitting a letter to the director of the MD/MPH program, the BUSM Registrar, and the BUSPH Registrar.
-This will not affect the MD.
+A student may withdraw from the MD/MPH dual degree program by submitting a letter to the director of the MD/MPH program, the Chobanian & Avedisian SOM Registrar, and the BUSPH Registrar.
+This will not affect the MD in and of itself.

-Because MD/MPH students generally complete 32 credits of BUSPH coursework between the third and fourth year of medical school, there is typically not much time for overseas travel.
+Because MD/MPH students generally complete 40 credits of SPH coursework between the third and fourth year of medical school, there is typically not much time for overseas travel.
 However, there may be opportunities for short (2-to-4-week) overseas projects, particularly between the first and second year of medical school or as electives in the last two years.
 These opportunities are not a routine part of the MD/MPH.

 Eligibility & Application

-All medical students accepted to BUSM are eligible to apply to the MD/MPH dual degree program.
-Students interested in the MD/MPH program must apply first to BUSM.
-Checking off the box for interest in the MD/MPH program on the AMCAS application alerts the Admissions Office at BUSM that the student is interested in the dual degree program.
+All medical students accepted to Chobanian & Avedisian SOM are eligible to apply to the MD/MPH dual degree program.
+Students interested in the MD/MPH program must apply to the Chobanian & Avedisian School of Medicine first.
+Selecting the MD/MPH program on the AMCAS application alerts the Admissions office at Chobanian & Avedisian SOM that the student is interested in the dual degree program.
 It does not obligate the student to apply, and it has no impact on the likelihood of acceptance into the Chobanian & Avedisian School of Medicine.

-Once accepted to BUSM, students who decide to apply to the MD/MPH program should submit an application directly to the MD/MPH program director as early as the first year of medical school and no later than February 15 of the third year of medical school.
 There are no acceptance quotas for the combined program.
 Note that if a student enrolls in the program and changes his or her mind, that student may opt out without penalty.
+Medical students interested in applying to the MD/MPH program should contact the MD/MPH program director.